LLMs as Layout Designers: Enhanced Spatial Reasoning for Content-Aware Layout Generation: Introduction

 The emergence of Large Language Models (LLMs) introduces new opportunities for layout generation by leveraging their implicit design knowledge and reasoning capabilities \cite{tang2023layoutnuwa, feng2023layoutgpt}.
-Recent studies have explored translating layouts into text-based representations \cite{tang2023layoutnuwa, seol2024posterllama, hsu2025postero} to exploit LLMs’ flexibility in sequence modeling.
-However, these approaches primarily depend on emergent capabilities such as in-context learning (ICL) \cite{lin2023layoutprompter}, chain-of-thought (CoT) reasoning \cite{tian2025relayout}, and prompt engineering.
-They do not explicitly account for spatial relationships and structure constraints either intra-layer (elements and elements) or inter-layer (elements and canvas).
+Recent studies have explored translating layouts into text-based representations to exploit LLMs’ flexibility in sequence modeling.
+However, these approaches primarily depend on intrinsic capabilities such as in-context learning (ICL), chain-of-thought (CoT) reasoning, and prompt engineering, without explicitly modeling spatial relationships or structural constraints at either the element or canvas level.
 Consequently, even state-of-the-art LLMs often struggle to produce layouts that preserve structural consistency, geometric plausibility, and visual coherence.
-We identify two central challenges in LLM-based layout design: \textit{(C1) Spatial cognition deficiency.} Layout design requires nuanced spatial reasoning to align elements, maintain global structural coherence, and respect geometric constraints.
+Figure~\ref{fig:intro_example} illustrates this limitation.
+Given an input canvas and a predefined set of elements—one logo, three text blocks, and one underlay, we instructed GPT-5 to generate a poster that avoids salient image regions and positions the underlay beneath one text block for decorative emphasis.
+The resulting design reveals clear spatial deficiencies: GPT-5 fails to consistently avoid salient regions, struggles to maintain element alignment and balanced distribution, produces inconsistent element sizes, and misplaces the underlay relative to the intended text.
+These shortcomings are striking when compared with the human-designed ground-truth poster.
+This observation highlights two fundamental challenges for LLM-based layout design. \textit{(C1) Spatial cognition deficiency.} Layout design requires nuanced spatial reasoning to align elements, maintain global structural coherence, and respect geometric constraints.
 LLMs lack intrinsic spatial understanding, making it difficult for them to capture multi-object alignment and hierarchical relationships, which are critical for high-quality layouts. \textit{(C2) Open-ended design space with limited supervision}.
 Layouts are inherently diverse, allowing multiple valid and visually appealing configurations for the same set of elements.
 At the same time, paired canvas-to-layout examples are scarce, limiting the possibilities for explicit mapping-based training and complicating evaluation, as no single ``gold standard” exists.

 To address these challenges, we reframe content-aware layout generation as a \textit{policy learning} problem, where an LLM-based agent learns design policies to make design decisions under spatial and structural constraints.
 We introduce \lays, a reinforcement learning (RL) framework that equips LLM agents with explicit spatial reasoning and adaptive decision-making capabilities to handle diverse design contexts.
 Our approach integrates two key components that targeted at the challenges outlined above: \textit{(K1) Hybrid reward design (addresses C1)}.
 We define reward functions that jointly optimize structural feasibility and visual quality, encouraging the agent to capture geometric relationships, align elements, and maintain global layout coherence. \textit{(K2) Self-exploration and dynamic decision-making (addresses C2)}.
 Layout generation is reformulated as an iterative process, where the agent self-explores and interacts with a spatial evaluation environment, receives stepwise feedback, and incrementally adjusts design policies beyond static memorization or heuristic-based retrieval.